-Within this application, the following safety zones are applied for during the construction phase, noting that additional relevant information is provided in Section 8.1:
+Within this application, the safety zones listed below are applied for during the construction phase, noting that additional relevant information is provided in Section 8.1.

-- Mandatory "rolling" 500 metres (m) safety zones established around each OSP and/or their foundations whilst construction works are in progress, as indicated by the presence of a construction vessel.
-The safety zones will be triggered whenever a vessel is on station1 at an OSP and undertaking construction activities.
-Up to two of these safety zones could be concurrently active. - Mandatory pre commissioning 50m safety zones established around each OSP and/or their foundations when construction works have been completed but prior to wind farm commissioning or where construction works have only been partially completed.
-These safety zones will be active at any structure during the construction phase where a construction vessel is not present at an OSP.
-Up to two of these safety zones could be concurrently active. - Safety zones for WTGs during construction are being applied for separately.
+- Mandatory "rolling" 500 metres (m) safety zones established around each WTG and/or their foundations whilst construction works are in progress, as indicated by the presence of a construction vessel.
+The safety zones will be triggered whenever a vessel is on station at a WTG and undertaking construction activities.
+Up to ten of these safety zones could be concurrently active. - Mandatory pre commissioning 50m safety zones established around each WTG and/or their foundations when construction works have been completed but prior to wind farm commissioning or where construction works have only been partially completed.
+These safety zones will be active at any structure during the construction phase where a construction vessel is not present at a WTG.
+Up to 150 of these safety zones could be concurrently active.